axibase/atsd-use-cases/research/workshop/technical-writing.md

 ### Plurals in Parentheses

 Avoid using **plural(s)** in parentheses.
 This creates ambiguity in technical documentation because a reader is unsure if multiple units are required or optional.
+If you have to indicate that there are one or multiple options, use both singular and plural form.

 Avoid: